-Posted on behalf of Phillips Disability, P.C. on Jul 14, 2015 in SSD
+Posted on behalf of Dayes Law Firm PC on Jul 14, 2015 in SSD

 Applying for Social Security Disability (SSD) benefits is a long and confusing process.
 Before diving into your application, there are a few things you should consider to determine if you are eligible to receive benefits.

-If you find that you are eligible to apply and your claim is denied, contact our experienced team of disability benefits lawyers for help appealing your claim.
+If you find that you are eligible to apply and your claim is denied, contact one of our leading disability benefits lawyers in Phoenix for help appealing your claim.
 We have years of experience working through the Social Security Administrations (SSA) processes and can help you present a strong appeal to get your claim approved.

 Call 1-800-503-2000 to get started.